Low-lying doubly heavy baryons: Regge relation and mass scaling: Summary and remarks

-(iii) While the mass predictions for excited DH baryons in this work is by no means regorous, our estimation of the baryon spin-multiplet splitting is general in that mass scaling used is based on the known chromodynamics similarity between heavy baryons and heavy mesons.
-The parameterized spin-dependent interactions Eq. (\ref{spin-d}) and Eq. (\ref{HLss}) is built generally according to Lorentz structure and tensor nature of interaction\cite{Landau,MukNS:R93}.
+(iii) While the mass predictions for excited DH baryons in this work is by no means rigorous, our estimation of the baryon spin-multiplet splitting is general in that mass scaling employed is based on chromodynamics similarity between heavy baryons and heavy mesons.
+The parameterized spin-dependent interactions Eq. (\ref{spin-d}) and Eq. (\ref{HLss}) is built generally according to Lorentz structure and tensor nature of interaction\cite{Landau,MNS}.